eduardo-cercal/clean_flutter_survey_app/requirements/survey/survey_page.md

 7. Show a unanswered survey in red and gren when ansered
 8. Call the list surveys method when click on the reload buttom
 9. Go to the result screen when click on a survey
+10. Go to LoginPage and clear navigation when recieve a sessionExpired event as true